Cannes, France Travel Guide

 - The Yachting Festival gives everyone a chance to admire luxurious yachts and other super-crafts and boats on sale.
 Happens in two locations the Old Port and Port Pierre Canto, it attracts tourists on which half coming from overseas.

-- One cannot miss people watching, celebrity spotting, and sight-seeing in La Croisette, Le Suquet, Le Marie (the Town Hall), and the Vieux (Old) Port.
+- You cannot miss people watching, celebrity spotting, and sight-seeing in La Croisette, Le Suquet, Le Marie (the Town Hall), and the Vieux (Old) Port.

 Shopping.
 Dining, Clubbing